I’m not sure how many different ways there are to say, “Hooray, it’s Friday!”. However, I keep trying.

 One of the things that I didn’t share last week was that Miss Sunshine had been nominated for an 8th grade yearbook superlative.
 If you aren’t familiar with superlatives, they are usually “best smile”, “most likely to succeed”, etc. and the nominees were high school Seniors.
 At some point, they found their way to middle school yearbooks, where 8th graders are nominated since they are the BMOC.

 I don’t know all the superlatives chosen, but there were some I hadn’t heard of.
 Miss Sunshine was nominated for one of those.
 “Most likely to become a female activist.”
 She wasn’t sure what it meant since all of her friends were saying it meant she was most likely to become a feminist.
-I knew that wasn’t the case, but we looked up the definition of an activist, which is “a person who campaigns to bring about political of social change”.
+I knew that wasn’t the case, but we looked up the definition of an activist, which is “a person who campaigns to bring about political or social change”.
 So, yes, a feminist is an activist, but not all activists are feminists (which should have been particularly obvious since superlatives have a male counterpart.

 I have spoken in the past about conversations Miss Sunshine and I have had surrounding feminism.
 I believe that women are and should be treated as equal, but I don’t think that any agenda is furthered by the bashing of males.
 It doesn’t accomplish anything other than spewing hatred while claiming tolerance.
 I find this to be the case in many social conversations, which is why I mostly avoid them.

 Anyway!
 Miss Sunshine won the nomination.
 My heart is quite proud.
 I think it’s an excellent superlative.
-Hopefully she does change the world.
-She had to be taken in to school early on Tuesday for photos (which didn’t happen, but that’s a different story).
+Hopefully, she does change the world.
+She had to be taken into school early on Tuesday for photos (which didn’t happen, but that’s a different story).
 On my way home, I got held up by the train crossing.
 I’m never first in line, so I took the opportunity to grab a picture.

 Wednesday, the hubby and I had tickets to see Riverdance.
 I was so excited!!
 We saw it live when we were dating.
 I got all dressed up (a rarity), put on makeup (even rarer), and even put on fake eyelashes (for the first time).
 The lighting wasn’t good, but we still snapped a few selfies.

 No photos were allowed during the performance.
 There were those who chose to ignore it.
-The lights from their phones was rude, but I can’t say that I’m surprised.
+The lights from their phones were rude, but I can’t say that I’m surprised.
 There are those who will answer a phone in the library and carry on a full conversation.
 I’m talking about people of all ages…even some old enough to be my grandparents.
 I’m still questioning when this became acceptable.

 But I digress.
 If you can see the show, you definitely should.
 My hands hurt the next day from clapping so much.
 It was phenomenal!!
 I can’t rave about it enough!!